wlperry/umd_biostats/ecostats_lectures/lecture_09/09_01_lecture_powerpoint.docx.md

 3.  **Linear relationship**: The relationship between variables is linear, not curved

-Let's check these assumptions using the lion data from Example 17.1 Lion
+Let's check these assumptions booby data:
-Noses:
 :::

 ::: {.column width="40%"}